cloudworkz/kratos/README.md

 ## What

-Collect and stream mulitple chunks of a large file into a Google Cloud Storage (File) Bucket.
+Collect and stream chunked files over http and stream them into Google Cloud Storage.

 ## How